Final report for ENC22-213

 Project Outcomes

 A May 24, 2023 virtual LMW session focused on the USDA-NRCS Regional Conservation Partnership Program (RCPP) drew 104 attendees.
-A follow up online survey in March of 2024 yielded a response rate of only 8%, with few respondents expressing likelihood of pursuing RCPP funding due to the administrative and matching fund challenges for small, locally based conservation entity to lead proposals to the RCPP.
+A follow up online survey in March of 2024 yielded a response rate of only 8%, with few respondents expressing likelihood of pursuing RCPP funding due to the administrative and matching fund challenges for small, locally based conservation entities to pursue.
 This in part motivated Sand County Foundation to apply for and secure a $13.8M RCPP award in late 2023 to support and sustain farmer-led watershed protection groups in Illinois, Wisconsin, and northeastern Iowa.

-To offset costs not supported by SARE (including meals and additional staff time and travel), Sand County Foundation has secured sponsorship of Leadership for Midwestern Watershed events from Field to Market, Conservation Technology Information Center, General Mills, the Environmental Protection Agency, Purdue University, Iowa State University, ISG Engineering, Nutrien, Nestle Purina, the Iowa Soybean Association, American Farmland Trust, and The Nature Conservancy and Compeer Financial.
-These sponsorship offset approximately 25% of total LMW costs (direct costs, staff time, and indirect costs), with registration fees covering approximately 18%.
+Over the past three years Sand County Foundation has secured sponsorship of Leadership for Midwestern Watershed events from Field to Market, Conservation Technology Information Center, General Mills, the Environmental Protection Agency, Purdue University, Iowa State University, ISG Engineering, Nutrien, Nestle Purina, the Iowa Soybean Association, American Farmland Trust, The Nature Conservancy and Compeer Financial.

-We are in the process of constructing a detailed geospatial database of watershed-based agriculture conservation projects and their project leaders across the Midwest, to be made public later in 2025.
+We continue to construct a geospatial database of at least 100 watershed-based agriculture conservation projects and their project leaders across the Midwest, to be publicized in early 2026.
 In collaboration with Iowa State University we have developed a prototype online geospatial map of watershed projects in Iowa, and with the Wisconsin Department of Agriculture, Trade and Consumer Protection we are initiating a similar map of projects in Wisconsin.
-Once complete and integrated with other states, this product will enable watershed project leaders to better identify other projects and leaders.
-Also Sand County Foundation will promote this digital project inventory to potential funders of watershed projects, especially in the private sector.
+Once complete, we will work to integrate projects across the Midwest states to enable watershed project leaders to better identify other projects and leaders across state lines.

-Responses from the two in-person events (2022 and 2023) confirmed the value of time to network with peers, including across state lines, and the value of having farmers’ voices on the agenda.
+Responses from the three in-person events confirmed the value of time to network with peers, including across state lines, and the value of having farmers’ voices on the agenda.
 Specific comments include:

 “This was my first interaction with this group.
 Very happy to have found you!”